tulikayaya/portfolio/README.md

 ### Personal Information

-- Update the name, title, and description in `app/page.tsx`
+- Update metadata and content in `app/layout.tsx` and `app/page.tsx`
-- Replace profile images in the `public` directory
+- Replace images and assets in the `public` directory
-- Modify the projects array to showcase your work
-- Update skills list to match your expertise

 ### Styling

 - Templates use TailwindCSS for styling
-- Modify colors, spacing, and other design elements in the TailwindCSS config
+- Customize colors and theme in `tailwind.config.js`
-- Customize animations (Creative template) in the Framer Motion components
+- Modify animations in respective component files

 ## Contributing